sindre-frisvold-git/redis-docs/docs/guide/get-all-keys.md

 # Get all keys

+You could use `KEYS pattern` command to retrieve all keys matching the pattern, but it is rather slow if you need to scan millions of keys.

-You can iterate over Redis keys that match some pattern using the [SCAN](https://redis.io/commands/scan) command:
+Instead you can iterate over Redis keys that match some pattern using the [SCAN](https://redis.io/commands/scan) command:

 ```go